tee-wealth001/codeerrordb/README.md

 1. Open VS Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-3. Search for "Code Error DB" and click Install.
+3. Search for "CodeErrorDB" and click Install.

 ## Extension Settings